Take a leave of absence

 If you plan to withdraw from the University and do not have a definite plan to return, review the following steps based on your career.
 Withdrawing also applies to you if you plan to transfer to another institution.

-- Email One Stop Student Services, email@example.com, if you have financial aid.
-You may be required to repay all or part of your financial aid, including scholarships, grants, and loans.
-If you are transferring to another institution, you may need to cancel your financial aid at the University of Minnesota Duluth in order to be awarded financial aid at your new school.
+- You may be required to repay all or part of your financial aid, including scholarships, grants, and loans.
+If you are transferring to another institution, you may need to first cancel your UMD financial aid in order to be awarded financial aid elsewhere.

 - Review UMD withdrawal and grading and transcript policies.